tchristensen77/Portfolio/README.md

 ## Portfolio of Current and Past Projects

 This repository contains past and current projects, some maybe in progress so make sure to check back for updates.
+Smaller projects can be viewed in the SQL and R repositories.

 Portfolio website can be viewed [here](https://tdemarree17.wixsite.com/trena-christensen)

 ## COVID Cases by State

-This project explores COVID case trends over time in relation to new variants and vaccinations.
+This project is an exploratory analysis of COVID case trends over time in relation to new variants and vaccinations.
+Visualizations were built in Tableau.

 Datasets where downloaded from the CDC and the Census Bureau.